Banská Bystrica: Economy

-While Banská Bystrica's prosperity used to be derived from copper mining in the distant past, the most important sectors of the local economy are now tourism, timber, and mechanical industry.
+While Banská Bystrica's prosperity used to be derived from copper mining in the distant past, the most important sectors of the local economy are now tourism, timber, and the mechanical industry.
 Two of the largest employers in Slovakia, Slovenská pošta (the public postal service, ranked as the 3rd largest employer) and Lesy SR (the national forest service, ranked as 13th). have their headquarters in Banská Bystrica.
-In the period 2007–2013, the city intends to work with Zvolen and other municipalities in the vicinity in order to jointly develop one of Slovakia's major metropolitan areas.
+In the period 2007–2013, the city intended to work with Zvolen and other municipalities in the vicinity to jointly develop one of Slovakia's major metropolitan areas.
 The municipal strategy of economic development envisages Banská Bystrica as a regional center of tourism, services, administration, and entrepreneurship.
 The proclaimed three pillars of the future development are the natural and cultural heritage, information technologies, and infrastructure.

 GDP per capita in 2001 was €3,643, which was below Slovakia's average (€4,400).
 GDP per capita for the Banská Bystrica Region (Banskobystrický kraj) in 2004 was PPS €10,148.70 (current euros), which was below Slovakia's average of PPS €12,196.20.
-More recent data disaggregated to the level of districts or municipalities are not available, but all of Slovakia's regional seats have per-capita GDPs above their region averages.
+More recent data disaggregated to the level of districts or municipalities are not available, but all of Slovakia's regional seats have per-capita GDPs above their regional averages.
 The unemployment rate in Banská Bystrica was 6.2% in December 2006, below the country's average of 9.4% at that time.
 The unemployment rate in the whole country has been decreasing since then, reaching 7.8% in November 2007.

 The city has a balanced budget of more than one billion Slovak korunas (almost €33 million, as of 2007), with a small deficit of 37 million korunas.
-More than one fifth of the budget was used for investment.
+More than one-fifth of the budget was used for investment.
 The highest revenue comes from the income tax of persons (437 million korunas in 2006).